 - Fighting warts: The enzymes of the banana peel can help shrink warts naturally.
 Place a piece of banana peel on the wart and tape it on with a Band-Aid.
 After 7 to 10 days the wart will have receded.
 Make sure to change the banana peel every three days.

 - Pain killer: The oil in the banana peel can sooth pain stemming from burns.
 Simply wrap the banana peel around the affected skin area.

 We’ve probably all encountered this problem: you buy an avocado and it’s either overripe or literally rock solid.
 But not to worry, there’s a way in which you can help the ripening process of hard avocados along: bananas contains the ripening gas ethylene.
 That means you can ripen your avocados within 24 to 48 hours by simply placing banana peels next to them.

 This article was translated from German by Sharon Hodge.
-You can find the original here: Bananenschalen nicht wegwerfen: Dafür kannst du sie noch verwenden** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Bananenschalen nicht wegwerfen: Dafür kannst du sie noch verwenden** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.